pluggemi/roon-web-controller/README.md

-# Roon Web Controller 2.0.0 ALPHA
+# Roon Web Controller 2.0.0

 NOTE: This is alpha software.
 There is missing functionality.